Computably totally disconnected locally compact groups: Uniform equivalence of two definitions of computably t.d.l.c.

-It remains to show that given code numbers $u,v\in D$ of subgroups $U,V$, one can compute $|U : U \cap V|$.
-To do so, one finds in $D$ more and more distinct left cosets of $U \cap V$ contained in $U$, until their union equals $U$.
+It remains to show that, $u,v\in D$ coding subgroups $U,V$, one can compute $|U : U \cap V|$.
+To do so, one enumerates (code numbers in $D$ of) left cosets of $U \cap V$ contained in $U$, until their union equals $U$.
 (There is an algorithm to decide the latter condition by Lemma~\ref{lem: comp index tree}(i).)
 Then one outputs the number of cosets found.

+\n ``$\LA$": The basic idea is that the left translation action of $G$ on the given Haar computable presentation $\+ W$ of its meet groupoid, namely $\la g, A \ra \mapsto gA$ for $g \in G, A \in \+ W$, yields a computable presentation of $G$ via a closed subgroup of~$\S$.
+The main work is to show that the group $\wt G$ of permutations of $\+ W$ so obtained can be described by a c.l.c.\ tree (\cref{def:comploccompact}) whose paths can be viewed as permutations.

+To carry this out, we introduce an operator $\+ G_\text{comp} $ from meet groupoids to permutation groups that will be needed frequently later on.
+In case that $\+ W$ is a copy of the meet groupoid of $G$, the operator produces the permutation group given by this left action of $G$.
+However, the operator can be defined based on the meet groupoid alone, and thus can be seen as a dual of the operator $G \to \+ W(G)$ obtained in the first part of the proof.